Upper respiratory infections are a significant problem across all equine industries and within the racing industry, in particular.

-Vaccinating a single horse will not reliably prevent that horse from getting sick if exposed to an overwhelming dose of the virus14.
+Vaccinating a single horse will not reliably prevent that horse from getting sick if it is exposed to an overwhelming dose of virus14.
 Instead, to protect individual horses from viral infection, it is necessary to produce ‘herd immunity’.
-This epidemiological term can be explained in the following way...
+This epidemiological term can be explained like this.

 If 100% of the horses on a farm are vaccinated, it is expected that 70% of those horses will become immune.
-If 70% of the individuals in a population have immunity, the virus will not have enough susceptible hosts in which to multiply.
-This, in turn, will reduce the overall viral load in the environment and reduce the viral challenge to each individual; stopping the transmission of the virus within the herd14.
+If 70% of the individuals in a population have immunity, then virus will not have enough susceptible hosts in which to multiply.
+This will reduce the overall viral load in the environment and reduce the viral challenge to each individual; stopping the transmission of the virus within the herd14.

 That is the long way of saying that ALL of the horses on a farm or in a population must be vaccinated to prevent respiratory infection from being transmitted from horse to horse and, therefore, to protect individual horses.

-A vaccinated horse may still get sick if exposed to an overwhelming viral challenge at the races or during shipping.
+A vaccinated horse may still get sick if it is exposed to an overwhelming viral challenge at the races or during shipping.
 They may be exposed to a sick horse or placed in a stall where a sick horse has been.
-Vaccination, however, will ensure the horse will not get as sick and will recover faster than if not vaccinated at all15.
+Vaccination, however, will ensure the horse will not get as sick and will recover faster than if not vaccinated15.